 While skins, stamps and rollers tend to fill the day-to-day needs for many concrete contractors, that’s not to say there aren’t other options out there.

-One product that seems to fall in and out of favor — and could be argued is decorative rather than a texture — is stencils.
+One product that seems to fall in and out of favor — and one could argue is decorative rather than a texture — is stencils.
 But, for every company such as QC, which has dropped its stencil line, there are others, including Butterfield and Solomon Colors/Brickform, who still find some market for them for both horizontal and vertical concrete.

 “Stencils are actually pretty universal,” says Blasdel.
 “They’re great for doing border systems, but you can also do texture stenciling of entire slabs.
 They’re popular with tilt-up buildings where they’ll use a stencil system and just roll a little texture over it and make the building look like brick.”

-Todd Rose, sales manager for ready mix and decorative concrete for Brickform’s Mid-South region, says one attractive thing about stencils is that once the texturing and coloring process is done and the stencil is pulled, there’s a totally different-colored grout or imprint line.
+Todd Rose is the sales manager for ready mix and decorative concrete for Brickform’s Mid-South region.
+He says one attractive thing about stencils is that once you finish the texturing and coloring process and you have pulled the stencil, there’s a totally different-colored grout or imprint line.

 And, when used as borders, they can offer a lower-cost option, whether outdoors or in a room that’s done mostly with a seamless texture skin for the main body.

-“If a person doesn’t want to spend $20,000-$30,000 on a driveway, they can do something simple with a border stencil on the outside and really dress it up for only a couple thousand dollars,” Rose says.
+“If a person doesn’t want to spend $20,000-$30,000 on a driveway, they can do something simple with a border stencil on the outside.
+This really dresses it up for only a couple thousand dollars,” Rose says.

 And, he adds, stencils can be much less expensive for beginners to add to their repertoire and more forgiving to work with than stamps.
 Other texture options include using brooms and brushes, and even trowels.
-Again, opinion is mixed as to how decorative broom finishes really are.
+Again, opinions vary as to how decorative broom finishes really are.

 Pacific Concrete’s Morgan says a broom finish is standard fare for city sidewalks and driveways.
-“What you’re doing is breaking the glaze and adding ridges so the concrete isn’t as slippery as it normally would be,” he says.
+“What you’re doing is breaking the glaze and adding ridges.
+This makes the concrete isn’t as slippery as it normally would be,” he says.